Quarto & R Markdown Tutorial

 \[d(X,Y) = \sqrt[]{ \sum_{i=1}^{n}{(x_{i}-y_{i})^2} }\]

-To learn LaTeX syntax for mathematical equations, one can consult various online manuals, such as this Wikibooks tutorial, or use an online equation rendering and checking tool, such as this one.
+To learn LaTeX math syntax, consult the Wikibooks LaTeX tutorial or use an online equation editor such as this one.

 Citations and bibliographies